benc-uk/htmx-go-chat/readme.md

 ## 🎭 Chat Broker

-The broker is the core part of the app that handles the multi-user chat using Server Side Events (SSE).
+The chat broker is the core part of the app that handles the multi-user chat using Server Side Events (SSE).

-The main responsibilities of this broker are:
+The SSE implementation has been factored out into this repo [benc-uk/go-rest-api](https://github.com/benc-uk/go-rest-api).
+This generic broker provides the SSE stream handler, which holds open the HTTP connection and streams events as they arrive, plus a connection registry, which handles multiple client connections, using Go channels.

-- Provides a `ChatMessage` type for receiving and broadcasting messages.
+The broker uses generics and exposes callbacks/handlers for message formatting, and hooking into connection/disconnection events.
+As such, the code in `chat.go` uses these hooks as follows:

-- A SSE stream handler, which holds open the HTTP connection and streams events as they arrive.
+- Defines a `ChatMessage` struct type, used to send chat messages as SSE events.
-- Managing a connection registry, which handles multiple connections (clients), using Go channels.
+- An in-memory message store so we can send some previous history of messages when users connect.
-- Listener which waits for messages on the various channels and acts accordingly.
+- Message formatter, converting `ChatMessage`'s to HTML in a HTMX friendly way.
-- An in-memory message store.
+- Handlers for connections/disconnections in order to notify other users.

 One interesting thing about SSE is you can access the stream of events over a regular HTTP connection.
-So debugging and viewing the chat stream can be done by connecting to the `/chat-stream?plain` URL directly in your browser.
+So debugging and viewing the chat stream can be done by connecting to the `/chat-stream` URL directly in your browser.

 ## 🧑‍💻 Developer Guide